 Here are some of the resources to get you started.
 Feel free to google and find something else that you find easier.

-I would highly recommend watching this free course from google on Developing Android Apps with Kotlin.
+I would highly recommend watching this free course from Google on Developing Android Apps with Kotlin.
+You may also get started with this free course on the Android developer's page, where concepts are taught with the help of code labs, projects and quizzes, and you also earn badges as you learn that appear on your Google developer profile.
 Also, here are some of the resources to learn more about the topics listed above.

-That wraps it up for the android developer roadmap.
-Again, remember to not be exhausted by the list; just learn the basics and start working on some project, rest of the learnings will come along the way.
+That wraps it up for the Android developer roadmap.
+Again, remember to not be exhausted by the list; just learn the basics and start working on some project and the rest of the learnings will come along the way.
 Good luck!